top of page

 Olympic National Forest

-April '25 Weakening USFS NEPA Regs
+Weakening USFS NEPA Regs

-At the direction of the White House, USDS (and USFS within) developed new NEPA regulations changing how the public oversight process works.
+At the direction of the White House, USDA (and USFS within) developed new NEPA regulations changing how the public oversight process works.
 Requirements for public comment were removed, definitions were re-written to favor industry and more.

-June '25 Repeal of Roadless Rule
+Repeal of Roadless Rule

 Removes protections on over 2 million acres of public land in WA preventing the building of new roads and other industrial uses.
 Includes large portions of Okanagan Wenatchee and Mt Baker Snoqualmie NF and beyond.